DreymaR/BigBagKbdTrixPKL/README.md

 * Copy-Paste the layout folder and rename the result to what you want, such as 'Cmk-eD-De_ISO_Angle' for German with only the ISO-Angle mod.
 * In that folder's layout.ini file, edit the remap fields to represent the new setting.
 In this case, 'CmkCAW_ISO' → 'Angle_ISO'.
     - For non-DH layouts, Extend uses the same remap as the layout; for Curl(DH)/CAW you need an _ext remap for Extend.
-* Now, if the PKL_Settings.ini Kbd/Curl/Ergo/Locale settings are right – in this case, ISO/--/Angle/De – you should get the variant you wanted.
+* Now, if the EPKL_Settings.ini Kbd/Curl/Ergo/Locale settings are right – in this case, ISO/--/Angle/De – you should get the variant you wanted.
-    - After making layout changes, I refresh PKL with the Ctrl+Shift+5 hotkey.
-If that doesn't work, quit and restart PKL.
+    - After making layout changes, I refresh EPKL with the Ctrl+Shift+5 hotkey.
+If that doesn't work, quit and restart EPKL.
 * If you want updated help images you must get Inkscape and run the "Create help images..." option.
     - First, check around in the eD layout folders.
 Maybe there's something that works for you there despite a few minor differences?
-    - You can download Inkscape for instance from PortableApps.com, and point to it in the PKL_eD\ImgGenerator\PKL_ImgGen_Settings.ini file.
+    - You can download Inkscape for instance from PortableApps.com, and point to it in the Files\ImgGenerator\EPKL_ImgGen_Settings.ini file.
     - By default, the HIG looks for Inkscape in C:\PortableApps\InkscapePortable\InkscapePortable.exe, so you could just put it there and go.
-    - To see the menu option you must have advancedMode active (in PKL_Settings.ini).
+    - To see the menu option you must have advancedMode active (in EPKL_Settings.ini).
 The HIG will make images for the currently active layout.
     - I recommend making state images only at first, since a full set of about 80 dead key images takes a _long_ time!

 Key mappings